MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government.md

 ## <a name="customer-content-located-within-the-united-states"></a>In den Vereinigten Staaten befindlicher Kundeninhalt

-Office 365 US Government-Dienste werden von Rechenzentren bereitgestellt, die sich physisch in den Vereinigten Staaten befinden.
-Der folgende Kundeninhalt ist im Ruhezustand in Rechenzentren gespeichert, die sich physisch nur in den Vereinigten Staaten befinden:
+Office 365 US Government services are provided from datacenters physically located in the United States.
+The following customer content is stored at rest in datacenters physically located only in the U.S.A.:

 - Exchange Online Postfachinhalt (e-Mail-Text, Kalendereinträge und der Inhalt von e-Mail-Anlagen)